instaclustr/cassandra-operator/doc/auth.md

 ```

 `userSecretVolumeSource` is array, just enumerate your secrets here.
 The first secret will be mounted under
-`/tmp/user-secret`, the second one under `/tmp/user-secret-2` and so on.
+`/tmp/test-cassandra-dc-ssl`, the second one under `/tmp/test-cassandra-dc-ssl-2` and so on.
+This might be handy
+if you want to have different secrets for node-to-node and client-to-node communication.

 ## How is CQL probe working?